A. J. Epenesa: Personal life

 Epenesa's cousin, Jacob Tuioti-Mariner, is also a professional defensive end and is currently a free agent.
 Epenesa's second cousin is Riley Patterson, a kicker for the Miami Dolphins.
-Epenesa's youngest brother, Iose, is a high-school defensive lineman, who committed to the University of Iowa in 2024.
-One of Epenesa's cousins is Dominick Puni, an offensive lineman for the San Francisco 49ers and Kansas Jayhawks.
+Epenesa's youngest brother, Iose, plays defensive end for Iowa.
+One of Epenesa's cousins is Dominick Puni for the San Francisco 49ers and Kansas Jayhawks.

 Epenesa grew up and went to high school with professional basketball player, Kate Martin.
 Martin's dad, Matt Martin, was Epenesa’s football and track coach at Edwardsville High School, alongside former New York Jets cornerback Craig James and Patterson.